provocon/coremedia-node-preparation/README.md

-# Patches and Ansible Playbook to Prepare Hosts/VMs for CoreMedia
+# Playbook and Patches to Prepare Hosts/VMs for CoreMedia

 `coremedia-node-preparation`

-The playbook in this repository is intended for preparation of CI nodes and other hosts, which need to be able to build [CoreMedia][coremedia] workspaces for CoreMedia CMS 9 or LiveContext 3 without any other installation steps necessary.
+The [Ansible][ansible] playbook in this repository is intended for preparation of CI systems and other hosts, which need to be able let [CoreMedia][coremedia] CMS-9 or LiveContext 3 run on the or build the workspaces for them without any other installation steps necessary.

 The supported target operating systems are CentOS, Debian, RedHat, and Ubuntu.